tedbow/waterwheel/modules/waterwheel_json_schema/README.md

 particular serializer.

-In order to serialize the Schema Object, the serializer must be able to support implementations of the Drupal\schemata\Schema\SchemaInterface class.
+In order to serialize the Schema Object, the serializer must be able to support implementations of the Drupal\waterwheel_json_schema\Schema\SchemaInterface class.
 At this time, the only serializer support for Schemata is within this project, you can see an example of this in the packaged submodule **JSON Schema**.